workloads/networking/README.md

 # Terraform Cloud Workspace: `networking`

-This directory manages the lifecycle of networking components.
+> This directory manages the lifecycle of the networking configuration for [@workloads](https://github.com/workloads).

 <!-- BEGIN_TF_DOCS -->
 ### Inputs